- 1 English Bulldog Characteristics or Traits

 Bulldogs are known as “brachycephalic” breeds or “short-nosed” breeds.
 With this condition, they have less cooling mechanism and air transfer.
 This can cause them to become easier to get over the heating condition, heat stroke and heat exhaustion.

 You need to have prepared for this potential English Bulldog breathing problem.
-It is better you already have an experienced vet as a preparation with this Bulldog’s condition from the early day you have a Bulldog.
-Because brachycephalic dog has different breathing anatomy than other dogs.
+It is better you already have an experienced vet as a preparation with this Bulldog’s condition.
+A preparation done from the early day you have a Bulldog.
+The reason is because brachycephalic dog has different breathing anatomy than other dogs.
 This can be tricky and need treatment from an experienced vet.

 English Bulldog Yeast Infection

 Pets with excessive skin folds, such as English Bulldogs, are at risk for this infection.
 Yeast dermatitis is a somewhat typical inflammatory skin illness in pets.
-The problem is due to overgrowth of the Malassezia species of yeast, which can be regular inhabitants of the skin, ears, along with mucocutaneous places.
+The problem is due to overgrowth of the Malassezia species of yeast.
+This overgrowth Malassezia can be regular inhabitants of the skin, ears, along with mucocutaneous places.

 Yeast infections are especially common in warm, humid environments.
 The infections happen when the yeast reproduces uncontrollably, overpopulating and threatening the regions in which it normally resides.
-Normally this will occur whenever your pet’s immune system becomes compromised or powerful immunosuppressive drugs are used.
+Normally this will occur whenever your pet’s immune system becomes compromised.
+This could also occur because of powerful immunosuppressive drugs are used.

 The Symptoms of Yeast Infection